canonical/lxd/doc/howto/network_increase_bandwidth.md

 ## Increase the transmit queue length on the instances

-You must also change the `txqueuelen` value for all Ethernet interfaces in your instances, in the same way as described for the LXD host.
+You must also change the `txqueuelen` value for all Ethernet interfaces in your instances.
+To do this, use one of the following methods:

+- Apply the same changes as described above for the LXD host.
+- Set the `queue.tx.length` device option on the instance profile or configuration.